jmd-dk/concept/doc/command_line_options.rst

 hardware architectures.

-When working on a cluster, the building of the code will take place as part of the remote job, i.e. on the compute nodes and not the front-end.
+When working on a cluster, the building of the code will take place as part of the remote job, i.e. on the compute node and not the front-end.
 Using a designated build directory for a given queue / set of nodes, it is then safe to apply architecture-dependent,
 :ref:`native optimizations <native_optimizations>`.